 The term "dog breath" generally has a negative stigma associated with it.
 And more often than not, it is for good reason.

-That is unless you are referring to "puppy breathe."
+That is unless you are referring to "puppy breath."
 I will argue with anyone that that is a great smell.
 But I digress.

 What Is Causing Your Dog's Bad Breath?

 You should never ignore your dog’s bad breath, especially if your dog has bad breath all of a sudden.
 While some issues are minor and can quickly be treated, others may require life-long treatment and management.
 That is why having your dog promptly evaluated by a veterinarian is important.

 Some Common Causes of Bad Breath in Dogs

 Doggie bad breath happens!
 Knowing how to prevent or manage it is essential.

 However, identifying the underlying cause is one of the first steps in dealing with bad breath.
 While some causes may be more obvious, like dental disease, others require a thorough workup by a veterinarian.
 This includes a physical exam as well as other tests (blood work, fecal analysis, x-rays, etc.).
 Treatment and management of the underlying cause may require medication, supplements, surgery, etc. See more below on how to treat bad breath.